Floral morphology: Gynoecium

-One of the terminologies for describing the ovary refers to the point of insertion above the receptacle (where the other floral parts (perianth and androcecium) join and attach to the surface of the ovary.
+One method of describing the ovary refers to the point of insertion above the receptacle, where the other floral parts (perianth and androecium) join and attach to the surface of the ovary.
 If the ovary is located above the point of insertion, it will be subterranean; if it is below, it will be infertile.

-The seminal rudiment, also called the ovule, is the plant organ that forms in the ovary and contains the embryo sac within which are the oosphere or female gamete, the synergid cells, the median cell with the two polar nuclei and the antipodal cells.
-Surrounding the embryo sac is the nucella, the integuments, the chalaza and a funiculus that connects the ovule to the placenta.
+The seminal rudiment, also called the ovule, is the plant organ that forms in the ovary and contains the embryo sac, within which are the oosphere or female gamete, the synergid cells, the median cell with the two polar nuclei and the antipodal cells.
+Surrounding the embryo sac are the nucella, the integuments, the chalaza and a funiculus that connects the ovule to the placenta.

-The oospore comes from a spore, called megaspore or macrospore, through a process called megagametogenesis, which basically consists of mitotic divisions.
-Its nucleus is generally haploid, that is, it has half the chromosomes of the plant that gave rise to it.
+The oospore comes from a spore, called a megaspore or macrospore, through a process called megagametogenesis, which basically consists of mitotic divisions.
+Its nucleus is generally haploid and has half the chromosomes of the plant that gave rise to it.
 The oosphere fuses with one of the generative nuclei of the pollen grain during double fertilization to give rise to the embryo.
 The other generative nucleus will fuse with the polar nuclei of the middle cell and give rise to the endosperm.

 The arrangement of the ovule in the cavity of the ovary is called placentation.
 The number of placentas is, in general, equal to the number of carpels forming the ovary.
-In certain cases, however, some of the placentas may atrophy and a pluricarpel ovary may contain only one ovule, as for example in grasses (Poaceae) and compositae (Asteraceae).
+In certain cases, however, some of the placentas may atrophy; conversely, a pluricarpel ovary may contain only one ovule, as in grasses (Poaceae) and compositae (Asteraceae).

 There are different types of placentation:

 types of placentation: (a) parietal, (b) axillary and (c) central.